devtron-labs/devtron/docs/user-guide/creating-application/docker-build-configuration.md

 ### Build Docker Image without Dockerfile

-With the option **Build without Dockerfile**, you can use buildpacks to automate the build processes for your preferred languages and frameworks.
+With the option **Build without Dockerfile**, you can use Buildpacks to automatically build the image for your preferred language and framework.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/docker-build-configuration/build-without-dockerfile.jpg)